propelling-coding/Void-gaming-tutorial/README.md

 PAM is the library used for authentication on Linux.
 When we edit /etc/pam.d/login and add our line, we are telling it that whenever there is a login to TTY, automatically execute pam_limits.so, which is a session module that will cause limit.conf to be read and run, changing the limits.
 Similarly, by changing /etc/pam.d/lightdm, whenever lightdm authenticates us, pam_limits.so will be read, enforcing the new limits.

 From my understanding, the increase of vm.max_map_count has to be done because modern games create ALOT of virtual memory mappings.
-Therefore, we need to ensure that there is allowed to be alot of memory mapped areas.
-I cannot entirely validate if this is why, but proton logs will complain if this is not increased.
+Therefore, we need to ensure that there is allowed to be a lot of memory mapped areas.

 Fsync and NTsync are newer, more optimized ways of doing what Esync achieves, however it necessary to have a fallback, hence why we still setup esync (and fsync, as I believe it to benefits from these parameters).